 It’s done.
 It’s finished.
-The 2016 Olympic Games in Rio de Janeiro are over.
+The 2016 Olympic Games in Rio de

 It was good fun to watch, there were many great champions and there was an unprecedented medal haul for my native Holland, with a final tally of 8 Golds, 7 Silvers and 4 Bronze medals, as well as 2 Silver medals for Ireland.